jasl/vibe_photos_v3/blueprints/phase1/DATASET_USAGE.md

 ## Configuration Tips
 - Adjust dedupe sensitivity in `preprocessing.deduplication.threshold` (lower = stricter).
+- Keep the perceptual hash index at `preprocessing.paths.hash_cache`; delete the file to force a full rebuild.
 - Control batch size and worker count under `batch_processing` to match hardware.
 - Export `TRANSFORMERS_CACHE` and `PADDLEOCR_HOME` to point at `models/` for faster runs.